sebodoo/documentation-user/developer/howtos/backend.rst

-   By default Odoo's POT export only extracts labels inside XML files or inside field definitions in Python code, but any Python string can be translated this way by surrounding it with the function :func:`odoo._` (e.g. ``_("Label")``)
+   By default Odoo's POT export only extracts labels inside XML files or inside field definitions in Python code, but any Python string can be translated this way by surrounding it with the function :class:`odoo._` (e.g. ``_("Label")``)

 .. exercise:: Translate a module